Clam Lake, Michigan, USA

 - Statistics / Weather / Helpful Links

 Looking for Clam Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Clam Lake sparkles in the midst of northwest Michigan’s beautiful countryside.
 Tucked between Torch Lake and Lake Bellaire, Clam Lake is part of the lower peninsula’s Elk River Chain of Lakes Watershed.
 Located about 30 miles northeast of Traverse City and an easy 140 mile drive north of Grand Rapids, Clam Lake has become a popular destination for boating, fishing, skiing and sightseeing.